 Final exam study guide

-The final exam will be from 3:00 to 4:45 PM on Tuesday, 11 December 2012 in Founders Hall room 2168.
+The final exam will be from 3:00 to 4:45 PM on Tuesday, 10 December 2013 in Founders Hall room 2168.
 The final exam will be about double the size of a normal test.
-Everything covered in lecture & in readings in the biologic oceanography topics/chapters will be fair game for test questions.
+Everything covered in lecture & in readings from the “Tides & Earth-Moon distance” topic and all biologic oceanography topics will be fair game for test questions.
 The final exam will also include many repeat questions from Test # 1 and Test # 2.
 The questions may be rephrased (or not).
 The answers to multiple choice questions may be rearranged (or not).
 Use the answer sheets included with your previous tests to learn from any mistakes you made.

 <<IF YOU NEED TO TAKE THE TEST IN THE TESTING CENTER, PLEASE REMIND ME, OTHERWISE THE PAPERWORK WON’T GET DONE>>